 The current mania for minimalism is a distortion of the movement’s origins.
 The current practice of minimal philosophy is a misunderstanding of its intentions and has become another form of consumerism.

 A tricky question to be precise.
-The essence of minimal philosophy has always been hidden in the fact to rethink our relationship with the world around us, with things that we already own.
+The essence of minimal philosophy has always been hidden in the fact that we rethink our relationship with the world around us with things that we already own.

 For instance, minimalism is therapy for some of its followers.
-The spasm to get rid of everything, like an exorcism of the past, clearing way for future and simplicity.
+The spasm to get rid of everything, like an exorcism of the past clearing the way for the future and simplicity.

 Read more: I Recently Embraced The Trend Of Minimalism, And Here’s How It Changed My Life